ubc-library-rc/intro-api/content/04-calling-an-api-as-a-script.md

 ![Log in to Syzygy](syzygy-login.png)
 2. In the upper right hand side of the page select "New" and then "Python 3" from the dropdown.
 ![Select Python 3 for new Jupyter notebook](jupyter-python3-select.png)
 3. The Open Collections documentation has several open scripts for you to experiment with.
 We will be using the Python version of the script that retrieves a list of all of the items in a collection and their metadata (descriptive information about them).
-You can take a look at this script in [Github here](https://github.com/ubc-library/docs-open-collections-api/blob/master/scripts/all_items_from_a_collection/all_items_from_a_collection.py).
+The script is included below but you can also take a look at it in [Github here](https://github.com/ubc-library/docs-open-collections-api/blob/master/scripts/all_items_from_a_collection/all_items_from_a_collection.py).

 This script was originally written by Sean McNamara @Seanmcn for the UBC Library.